 Whenever I talk to people about my unique food allergy, they all say they’ve never heard of such a food allergy or didn’t even know nickel was in food.
-Wanting to know more about haptens, I returned to Google and discovered the book Dealing with Food Allergies: A Practical Guide to Detecting Culprit Foods and Eating a Healthy, Enjoyable Diet by Janice Vickerstaff Joneja.
+Wanting to know more about haptens, I returned to Google and discovered the book Dealing with Food Allergies: A Practical Guide to Detecting Culprit Foods and Eating a Healthy, Enjoyable Diet (affiliate link) by Janice Vickerstaff Joneja.
 I found it interesting that she discusses nickel when explaining and defining haptens, writing:

 “a few nonprotein molecules can cause and allergic response; these are called haptens.
 Haptens are small molecules and may even be inorganic compounds or elements such as nickel.
 Haptens become allergens when they attach to a protein.
 The “carrier protein” with its attached molecule forms a new antigen, or neoantigen.
 The carrier protein may be part of the food in which the hapten exists, or it may be a protein from the body, to which the hapten attaches itself after it is consumed.
 The neoantigen is then capable of triggering a Type I hypersensitivity response, leading to allergy.
 The IgE antibodies are specific to the hapten part of the new antigen; therefore, if the hapten is nickel or sulfite, the IgE is produced against the nickel or sulfite, not against the protein to which it is attached” .

 Even though so much of this information is scientific and difficult to follow, I’ve found it really useful to better understanding my unique food allergy.
 When initially diagnosed I spent the first couple months trying to comprehend what it all meant that I was allergy to foods high in nickel.
 Like many, I wasn’t aware foods were high in nickel.
 While quickly adapt to the low nickel diet, I’ve been able to find effective methods to treating my painful eczema.

 Is this research and information helpful in further explaining the internal processes of a nickel food allergy?
 Let me know in the comment section below.

 Moon, M. (2014).
 The Elimination Diet Workbook: A Personal Approach to Determining Your Food Allergies.
 Berkley, CA. Ulysses Press.